Ngā kaimahi – Our people

 Associate Professor

 Rhys (he/him/ia) is a Public Health Physician and Associate Professor in Te Kupenga Hauora Māori (TKHM).
 As Director of Teaching in TKHM, he has a leadership role in Māori Health teaching, learning and assessment in the Faculty of Medical and Health Sciences.
-Rhys’s research broadly addresses Māori health and health equity.
+Rhys’ research broadly addresses Māori health and health equity.
 He has a particular interest in the implications of climate change for Māori health and wellbeing, with a focus on climate justice and Indigenous rights.
 His research also examines the role of health professional education in advancing Indigenous health and equity.

 Email: rg.jones@auckland.ac.nz